robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-queries-and-syntax/multiple-date-column-in-partition-key.md

----
-title: "Multiple aligned date columns in PARTITION BY expression"
+#Multiple aligned date columns in PARTITION BY expression
 linkTitle: "Multiple aligned date columns in PARTITION BY expression"
 weight: 100
 description: >-